lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

 Content for the `{notes}` argument can either be typed directly by hand, or it can be supplied by text highlighted on the page.
 To use highlighted text, you can either issue the command alone, or use the word `this` for the `{notes}` argument before including further modifiers.

 The modifiers `tagged` and `entitled` are optional, and can be used in any order.
-Each of these keywords signifies the start of a different argumentâ€”which unfortunately can collide with the literal data supplied for notes, which will hopefully be a rare occurrence.
+Each of these keywords signifies the start of a different argument—which unfortunately can collide with the literal data supplied for notes, which will hopefully be a rare occurrence.

 All of this adds up command invocations including the following: